Crusoe22/ClaimStalker-web/README.md

 ## Future Enhancements
+- User Authentication: Add login and user-specific claim management.
+(Currently all users can access the entire database)
+- Add different search options for view claims page.
+- Add submission dates

+## Active Functionality
 - Back-End Integration: Connect to a database to store claim details persistently.
-- User Authentication: Add login and user-specific claim management.
-- Additional Data Fields: Enable users to enter more comprehensive claim details.
-- Data Search: Include search and filter options for managing multiple claims.
-- Mobile Compatibility: Ensure responsive design for better usability on mobile devices.

-    ## Login and Sign Up
-    - This code creates a database connection to MongoDB locally
-    - In the sign up page it enter new user information
-        - Passwords are hashed in database
-    - Checks if user already created

-    #### Check if page is working
-    - Download all packages locally in package.json
-        - use npm install bcrypt ejs express mongoose
-    - This will open page locally
-        nodemon src/index.js
+- Submit a Claim: Insert all claim information and submit.
+This sends all information to the data base (PostgreSQL) and sends an email.
+- View Claims by searching with the policy number